OpenRiak/riak_kv/docs/NextGenReplGuide.md

 The rules of the `ttaaefs_<sync_type>check` configuration are followed with per-bucket synchronisation.
 So using `ttaaefs_autocheck` when a previous check succeeded will scan only recently modified items to build the tree for comparison.
 This does mean that non-recently modified variations within the bucket (such as resurrected objects or tombstones) will not be detected by `ttaaefs_autocheck` as when `ttaaefs_scope = all`.
 When using per-bucket full-sync, it may be wise to occasionally schedule a `ttaaefs_allcheck` to cover this scenario.

-Note that a scheduled run of an `ttaaefs_allcheck` will occur regardless of whether the current time is within or outside of the `allcheck.window`.
+Note that a scheduled run of `ttaaefs_allcheck` will occur regardless of whether the current time is within or outside of the `allcheck.window`.
 The window is related only to the running of `ttaaefs_autocheck` and it limits the `ttaaefs_autocheck` so that it can only be uplifted to a `ttaaefs_allcheck` within the window.

 When using per-bucket full-sync, and performing a rolling upgrade to Riak 3.2.3 or 3.4.0 (from earlier releases than Riak 3.2.3), there may be errors merging trees.
 To prevent these errors during the rolling upgrade, then either disable full-sync for the period of the upgrade, or use the configuration option to force the new nodes to use legacy format trees: